yash-tr/File-indexing-services/README.md

 # File Indexing and Searching Services

 This project provides a comprehensive system for indexing and searching files in a directory using various data structures and algorithms.
-The project supports indexing using Binary Search Tree, B-Tree, and Hashing, and includes functionality for searching files in the indexed data.
+The project supports indexing using Binary Search Tree, B-Tree, and Hashing, and includes functionality for searching files in the indexed data.The file indexing and searching becomes efficient with the use of multithreading.

 ## Features